 The need to assess the terrain and to support the recovery efforts were evident as insurance companies relied heavily on UVS technology to assess the damages, insurance losses estimated at \$6.65 billion.
-Rebuilding the infrastructure and ensuring the security or the region will require highly skilled professionals in UVS and UAS to support careers available in: 1) agriculture, 2) environmental safety, 3) public safety, and 4) airport and port authority security and maintenance.
+Rebuilding the infrastructure and ensuring the security or the region will require highly skilled professionals in UVS and UAS to support careers available in: 1) agriculture, 2) environmental safety, 3) public safety, and 4) airport and port authority security and maintenance 5) Information Technology 6) Project Management 7) Insurance Adjusters 8) Autonomous Vehicles maintenance and repair.
 Unmanned vehicles are deployed for monitoring, tracking, mapping/surveying, photography and videography, detecting, and maintenance.
 Drones are especially popular for dangerous or tedious tasks, such as monitoring fires, tracking spills or inspecting runways.
-Median salaries for these positions fluctuate between \$36,174 and \$50,316.
 According to the 2017 Northwest Florida Forward Strategy Report, these aerospace and defense clusters employ 1,865 and robotic and unmanned vehicles are expected to experience a significant growth in the upcoming years.